com-lihaoyi/scalatags/Readme.md

 Scala.js tools
 --------------

-The Scala.js version includes an additional object ```scalajs.JSUtils``` which adds two implicit methods to interact with the DOM:
+The Scala.js version includes an additional object ```scalatags.JSUtils``` which adds two implicit methods to interact with the DOM:

 - ```.toJSDynamic```: converts the fragment into a DOM node and returns it as a js.Dynamic object.
 - ```.toDOMNode```: converts the fragment into a DOM node and returns it as a org.scalajs.dom.Node object.